Difficulty

 • 3 to 5", astringent

-Tamopan is a large, uniquely shaped persimmon that looks like a capped acorn, and it is produced on a tree that can grow up to 30ft in height, which is fairly tall for an Asian persimmon available in the US.
+Tamopan is a large, uniquely shaped persimmon that looks like a capped acorn, and it is produced on a tree that has been found to grow as high as 30ft, which is fairly tall for an Asian persimmon available in the US.
 It is, however, generally not recommended due to frequently lacking sweetness and flavor when compared to the alternatives.

 Persimmon: hybrid

-The hybrids seem to generally be preferred at least slightly more than the pure Asian varieties, since their American parentage often gives them a more complex flavor.
+The hybrids are often preferred over the pure Asian varieties, since their American parentage gives a number of them a more complex flavor.

 Kassandra